coderdidit/meta-gym-land-contracts/README.md

 # Disclaimer

-location `/contracts/legacy` contracts froj this directory are currently turn off
+location `/contracts/legacy` holds contracts that are currently turned off

-MetaGymLand was using intially `ERC1155` for avatars
+MetaGymLand was using intially `ERC1155` standard for avatars

-Now MetaGymLand moved to `ERC721` standard for the `GymBuddies`
+Now MetaGymLand moved to `ERC721` standard for the `GymBuddies` NFTs

+Hence the `NFTERC1155Marketplace.sol` is temporary turned off